Salzburg to the Adriatic Cycling Holiday

 37 miles/60 km

 Today's ride starts in the mountains but finishes in the lowland plains of Friuli-Venezia Giulia.
-As you bid the mountains goodbye we recommend stopping in the village of Gemona del Friuli to admire the majestic cathedral.
+As you bid the mountains goodbye, maybe stop to admire Gemona's majestic cathedral.
 Pressing on along the cycle path you will begin to see vineyards which belong to the region's small scale but high quality wine makers.
-Besides producing some nice Cabernet -Sauvignons and Merlots the region is also fast gaining a reputtion for its excellent Prosecco.
+Besides producing some nice Cabernet -Sauvignons and Merlots the region is also fast gaining a reputation for its excellent Prosecco.
 Your destination today is the bustling city of Udine.
 After checking in to your hotel take a stroll through the winding historic streets of the old town to Piazza della Libertà with its gothic town hall.

 Day 7 : Udine - Grado